 This course introduces the student to the basic skills necessary for the safe and competent practice of Practical Nursing.
-The concepts of health, nursing and the individual are correlated with meeting the basic needs of the patient.
-Basic communication principles and the nursing process are introduced.
-Correlated clinical experiences facilitate application of learned knowledge and theoretical principles.
-Emphasis is placed on meeting the basic human needs of selected adult medical-surgical patients by providing safe and competent basic nursing care.
+The concepts of health, nursing and the individual are correlated with meeting the basic needs of the patient, and cultural bias is incorporated in all areas.